Ulysses (spacecraft): Launch

 Ulysses was deployed into low Earth orbit from the Space Shuttle Discovery.
 From there, it was propelled on a trajectory to Jupiter by a combination of solid rocket motors.
 This upper stage consisted of a two-stage Boeing IUS (Inertial Upper Stage), plus a McDonnell Douglas PAM-S (Payload Assist Module-Special).
 The IUS was inertially stabilised and actively guided during its burn.
 The PAM-S was unguided and it and Ulysses were spun up to 80 rpm for stability at the start of its burn.
 On burnout of the PAM-S, the motor and spacecraft stack was yo-yo de-spun (weights deployed at the end of cables) to below 8 rpm prior to separation of the spacecraft.
 On leaving Earth, the spacecraft became the fastest ever artificially-accelerated spacecraft, and held that title until the New Horizons probe was launched.

 On its way to Jupiter, the spacecraft was in an elliptical non-Hohmann transfer orbit.
 At this time, Ulysses had a low orbital inclination to the ecliptic.

 Jupiter swing-by

-It arrived at Jupiter on 8 February 1992 for a swing-by maneuver that increased its inclination to the ecliptic by 80.2°.
+It made its closest approach of 6.31 planetary radii from Jupiter on 8 February 1992 during a swing-by maneuver that increased its inclination to the ecliptic by 80.2°.
 The giant planet's gravity bent the spacecraft's flight path southward and away from the ecliptic plane.
 This put it into a final orbit around the Sun that would take it past the Sun's north and south poles.
 The size and shape of the orbit were adjusted to a much smaller degree so that aphelion remained at approximately 5 AU, Jupiter's distance from the Sun, and perihelion was somewhat greater than 1 AU, the Earth's distance from the Sun.
 The orbital period is approximately six years.